-Depending on their program, graduate students at Bentley University have a wide array of availble international experiences.
+Depending on their program, graduate students at Bentley University have a wide array of available international experiences.

 Global Business Experiences

 We proudly offer Global Business Experiences, intensive, 3-credit education abroad experiences during semester breaks.
-GBE courses are open exclusively to graduate students, who can use these courses as electives toward their graduate degree at Bentley.
-GBE students will travel with a Bentley professor on an immersive learning experience in a region of the world where the professor has expertise.
-GBE programs offer students the opportunity to combine cultural activities with business, NGO, or other relevant site visits.
+GBE courses are open exclusively to graduate students, who can use these courses as electives toward their graduate degree.
+GBE students will travel abroad with a Bentley professor on an immersive learning experience.
+GBE courses offer students the opportunity to combine cultural activities with business, NGO, or other relevant site visits.
 Students have the advantage of meeting contacts at overseas organizations they would not likely encounter as a tourist, all while traveling with other Bentley students.

 Because GBEs take place during January break, Spring break, or in May after exams, graduate students can study abroad with minimal disruption to their personal, professional, and academic lives.